Quotes by Gary L. Francione

 “There is no difference between the animals you love and those you eat.
 Go vegan.”

-“If you say that you love or respect animals but you eat them, you are completely confused about the meaning of love.”
+“If you say that you love or respect animals but you eat them, you are completely confused about the meaning of love and respect.”

 “We love some animals and grieve when they die.
 We eat others and are directly responsible for their suffering and death.
 How very strange.”